law-pal/expense-serverless/README.md

 # Expense-serverless

-This application implements a simple Expense-Tracker application using AWS Lambda and Serverless framework.
+This application implements a simple Expense-Tracker application using AWS Lambda and Serverless framework, The idea is that the user can login to his/her profile to keep track of their expenses by adding the name and the ammount they spent, users will have the option to upload a file e.g receipts, images, etc, Each user is authenticated and will have it's own profile.

 # Functionality of the application